 Global insurance provider ensures smooth IT operations with real-time asset intelligence from Certero

 One of America’s largest and oldest publicly traded insurance providers, with more than 9,000 employees across more than 600 locations in North America, Mexico and Europe, partners with Certero to manage software assets across 10,000 desktop devices and 5,000 servers.

 No single source of truth

-Like many of their peers, the global insurance provider increasingly relies on having a good understanding of its IT infrastructure to be able to support its international business operations.
+Like many of their peers, the global insurance provider increasingly relied on having a good understanding of its IT infrastructure to be able to support its international business operations.
 However, also like many IT teams, they had a hard time piecing together information from disparate systems in an attempt to really understand what assets were deployed and being consumed across the organization.

 Trying to create a picture of IT assets by triangulating data from Active Directory, SCCM and Anti-Virus tools was proving not only slow, but gave the IT leaders little or no confidence that the results were accurate.

 Thankfully, leadership recognized the need for a dedicated Software Asset Management solution, made all the more pressing by both an upcoming multi-million dollar Microsoft renewal and a major IT migration project.